Vegans of Color

 Harper’s “whiteness and speciesism” essay in forthcoming book: Sister Species December 10, 2010

-Filed under: vegan — Breeze Harper @ 5:28 pm
+Filed under: vegan — Dr. Amie "Breeze" Harper @ 5:28 pm

 New book coming out in June 2011 that I have contributed an essay to.
 My essay looks at intersections of whiteness and speciesism, as well as the necessity to engage in questions of white privilege within mainstream animal rights USA.